methods2022/team08_project/README.md

 - Lindsey Ross: `at_risk_group_plots.jl`, `fatigue_at_risk_plot.png`, `headache_at_risk_plot.png`, `pyrexia_at_risk_plot.png`, `onset_time_visualizations.jl`, `onset_time_v_sex_and_manu.png`
 - Ziyin Li: `vaers_data_preprocess.jl`, `symptoms_counts_output.csv`, `final_processed_data_output.csv`, `vaers_eda.jl`, `grouped_percentages_output.csv`, `vax_F.png`, `vax_M.png`, `vaers_onsite_preprocess.jl`, `onsite_processed_data_output.csv`, `vaers_onsite_eda.jl`, `onsite_grouped_percentages_output.csv`, `vaers_corr.py`, and `corr_3_one-hot.png`

 ### Future Directions
-Continuing to research the connection between adverse reactions to vaccines and at-risk populations will be possible using more powerful computational methods, such as machine learning.
+This code was developed and run using the COVID-19 vaccine adverse event reports from 2021, but could also be used to analyze this data as it is produced in future years.
+More broadly, continuing to research the connection between adverse reactions to vaccines and at-risk populations will be possible using more powerful computational methods, such as machine learning.
 The findings from further research in this field will help improve vaccines, market them to a wider audience, and address feelings of vaccine hesitancy in the population.
 In turn, this will help the public make more informed decisions about their own safety and the safety of their peers.